 The Witch Hollow course at Pumpkin Ridge Golf Club has already hosted several major golf tournaments, including the 1997 and 2003 US Women’s Open...

 Situated on the historic Annandale Plantation, the course at Reunion Golf and Country Club has been used in recent times for USGA Amateur Qualifying in the state of Mississippi.

 Having designed the original course (The Landing) at Reynolds Lake Oconee in 1986, Bob Cupp returned two years later to complete work on his second eighteen holes at the resort, a layout which has since been renamed The Preserve.

 The Landing course was the first 18-hole layout to appear at Reynolds Lake Oconee in 1986.
 Designed by Bob Cupp, it actually started out as the Port Amor Country Club before it was acquired by the resort.

 Laid out by architects Bob Cupp and John Fought, the course at Rush Creek Golf Club played host to the U.S. Amateur Public Links Championship in 2004.

 The Club at Savannah Harbor’s fairways are set out on Hutchinson Island in the Savannah River, where holes weave in and out of natural wetland areas.

-With stunning views of the Atlantic City skyline, the old-fashioned links-like Bay course at Stockton Seaview Hotel and Golf Club was designed by Hugh Wilson in 1914 and completed by Donald Ross the following year.
+With stunning views of the Atlantic City skyline, the old-fashioned links-like Bay course at the Seaview Hotel and Golf Club was designed by Hugh Wilson in 1914 and completed by Donald Ross the following year.